DMA Board of Directors

 Executive Director

-Autumn is a respected community leader, a media maker, and experienced nonprofit executive director, a role she’s held at Davis Media Access since 2007.
-She works collaboratively with board, staff and volunteers to create a vibrant community nonprofit that serves our region in many ways.
+My time at Davis Media Access has fostered depth in my work as a media maker, community leader, and nonprofit executive director, a role I’ve held here since 2007.
+I strive to work collaboratively with board, staff and volunteers to create a vibrant community nonprofit that serves our region in many ways.

 darrick's picture